Cartimandua: Venutius divorce and conflict

-"She grew to despise her husband Venutius, and took as her consort his squire Vellocatus, whom she admitted to share the throne with her.
+She grew to despise her husband Venutius, and took as her consort his squire Vellocatus, whom she admitted to share the throne with her.
 Her house was at once shaken by this scandalous act.
 Her husband was favoured by the sentiments of all the citizens; the adulterer was supported by the queen's passion for him and by her savage spirit.
 So Venutius, calling in aid from outside and at the same time assisted by a revolt of the Brigantes themselves, put Cartimandua into an extremely dangerous position.
 Then she asked the Romans for protection, and in fact some companies of our foot and horse, after meeting with indifferent success in a number of engagements, finally succeeded in rescuing the queen from danger.
-The throne was left to Venutius; the war to us."
+The throne was left to Venutius; the war to us.

-Tacitus refers to Cartimandua's leaving her consort for Vellocatus as scandalous.
+Tacitus refers to Cartimandua leaving her consort for Vellocatus as scandalous.
 He also discusses how Venutius rallies against her, but fails after she secures aid from the Romans.

 Cartimandua was not so successful in the year 69.
 Taking advantage of Roman instability during the year of four emperors, Venutius staged another revolt, again with help from other nations.
 Cartimandua appealed for troops from the Romans, who were only able to send auxiliaries.
 Cartimandua was evacuated, leaving Venutius in control of a kingdom at war with Rome.
 After this, Cartimandua disappears from the sources.